On Hop-Constrained Steiner Trees in Tree-Like Metrics: Metrics of Bounded Treewidth

+As argued above, picking the $\bar \lab$ and $\phi$ that minimize this value gives us the cost of \opt. }

-For each node $b$, we define $\bar A[b,\rho(b),\phi(b)]$ as a function of cells of $A$ corresponding to the bags of the children of $b$.
-The goal is to again show that $\bar A= A$.
-If Property~\ref{prop:Sp3'} is not respected by $\rho(b)$, set $\bar A$ to be infinite.
-We describe how to compute $\bar A$ depending on the type of the node $b$ when Property~\ref{prop:Sp3'} is respected.
+In the following, we define in a recursive procedure how to fill the cells $\bar A[b,\rho(b),\phi(b)]$ of our dynamic programming table $\bar A$ for each node $b\in B$.
+The goal will be to again show that $\bar A= A$.
+First, as an easy special case, if Property~\ref{prop:Sp3'} is not respected by $\rho(b)$, we set $\bar A$ to infinity, which matches with the fact that $\mc P(b, \rho(b), \phi(b))$ is empty and $A = \infty$.
+Next, we describe how to compute~$\bar A$ depending on the type of the node $b$ when \ref{prop:Sp3'} is respected.

 \textit{Leaves:} Node $b$ has no child and $S_b=\emptyset$.
 We set $\bar{A}[b, \rho(b),\phi(b)] = 0$.